Vats813/Library-Management/README.md

 4. Updating Records: Modify existing student, course, or grade details.
 5. Deleting Records: Remove student, course, or grade records when necessary.
 6. Search Function: Lookup students, courses, or grades by their attributes (e.g., student ID, course code).
+7. View All Records: Displays all records.
+8. CGPA Calculator: Calculates the CGPA of a student, given their Student ID.

 Future Enhancements
 1. Implement sorting algorithms to display records in a particular order.
 2. Add validation for input fields (e.g., ensuring unique course codes, student IDs).
 3. Develop a GUI version for a better user experience.
 4. Allow for more complex queries (e.g., view all students in a specific course).
+5. Implement the database using B-trees.